 The F-15s had a single deployment to Europe, very likely in October 1981 for two weeks to Balikesir in Turkey under the name of "Coronet Freedom".

 Most of the aircraft were transferred to the 159th FS Florida ANG in 1995, a few went to other ANG units or were withdrawn from service (FY74 aircraft).

 In 1992 as part of the post Cold-War reorganizations of the Air Force, the 116th converted to the Air Force Objective organization and the 128th was assigned to the new 116th Operations Group.
 In 1992 Tactical Air Command was inactivated and the 116th was assigned to the new Air Combat Command (ACC).
 The 128th TFS/116th TFW was redesignated 128th Fighter Squadron/116th Fighter Wing on the 15th of March 1992.

 MARKINGS: Black band outlined in red with GEORGIA in yellow on the outer side of the vertitical tails.
 Flight colours blue, yellow, red and green as fin tip band on the inner side of the tails.
 F-15A 74-0116 was the 116th TFW Wing commander, and 74-0128 the 128th TFS squadron commander aircraft.
 Paticipated in the William Tell Meet in October 1988 with the four flight colours on the vertical rudders.
-By 1990 only a low-vis broad band on the outer side of the fins and during Spring 1992 GA tail code, no other markings.
+From June 1989 only a gray outlinelow-vis broad band on the outer side of the fins and from spring Spring 1992 GA tail code, no other markings.
+Camouflage was the Compass Ghost and later the darker Mod Eagle scheme.
 Some aircraft noted painted gunship gray.

 Conversion to the B-1B started in August 1995, 1996 became the 128th BS and moved to Robins AFB.